Two-barred cross: Heraldic use

+The Cross of Lorraine came from the Kingdom of Hungary to the Duchy of Lorraine.
+In Hungary, Béla III was the first king to use the two-barred cross as the symbol of royal power in the late 12th century.
+He probably adopted it from the Byzantine Empire, according to historian Pál Engel, having lived for a time in the imperial court in Constantinople.

+A golden double cross with equal bars, known as the Cross of Jagiellons, was used by Grand Duke of Lithuania and King of Poland Jogaila after his conversion to Christianity in 1386, as a personal insignia, and it was introduced into the coat of arms of Lithuania.
+Jogaila's wife was Saint Hedwig of Poland, the daughter of Louis I of Hungary.

-In Slovakia, the flag, the coat of arms and several municipal symbols include a double cross, where graded bars are more common than equally long bars, and balanced distances along the vertical line are more common.
+In Slovakia, the flag, the coat of arms, and several municipal symbols include a double cross, in which graded bars are more common than equally long bars, and balanced distances along the vertical line are more common.

-The two-barred cross was also, since around the year 1140, used in Kopnik, Branibor (currently Berlin, Brandenburg) as seen on one of the five emissions of the silver bracteate of Iakša (Jaxa), a Christian state, fief of Poland (archbishops of Gniezno), coined until its invasion and destruction by Germanic "Wendish Crusade" of 1147.
+The two-barred cross was also, since circa 1140, used in Kopnik, Branibor (currently Berlin, Brandenburg) as seen on one of the five emissions of the silver bracteate of Iakša (Jaxa), a Christian state, fief of Poland (archbishops of Gniezno), coined until its invasion and destruction by Germanic "Wendish Crusade" of 1147.

 In print

-In typography the double cross (U+2021 ‡) is called double dagger, double obelisk and diesis.
+In typography the double cross (U+2021 ‡) is called double dagger, double obelisk, or diesis.

 In medicine and botany

 The International Union Against Tuberculosis and Lung Disease has used a red two-barred cross as its logo since 1920, following a proposal at the 1902 Berlin International Conference on Tuberculosis.
 The two equally long bars are on the upper half of the cross and all six ends are aiguisé.
 A similar but blue two-barred cross is used as the logo of the American Lung Association.